faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 One of the nice things about babies is that wherever you leave them, when you return, they are where you last left them.
 Every parent goes through a shock when they start to crawl (potentially the stairs) and are no longer where you last left them.

-In the old days, computers we pretty much where ever you last placed them.
+In the old days, computers were pretty much where ever you last placed them.
 Depending on how grey your hair is, a computer was a large hunk of metal and plastic and not easily transported.

 A corollary here is that where your data and compute is is well known.